Public records in Washington D.C. are readily accessible once you know what information is available and where to look.

 Locals can also consult their favorite newspaper or TV news channels for photos of inmates.

-Finding Prisoners in Washington D.C.
+Looking Up Prisoners in Washington D.C.

 Since Washington D.C. doesn’t have any federal prisons despite being a federal territory, people can follow the procedures outlined in the “Jail Inmate and Record” section to locate inmates imprisoned in the D.C.
 DOC system.